MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/dynamic-search.md

 **Typeahead search process**

-You can enter texts in the text box typeahead enabled Adaptive Card to start the search.
+1. You can enter texts in the text box of typeahead enabled Adaptive Card to start the search.
+1. The search request goes to the bot as an invoke.
+The bot sends the response to the chat service.
+1. The response is validated and rendered.

 The following image demonstrates the typeahead search process:

 ![Typeahead search](../../assets/images/cards/dynamic-type-ahead-search-flow.png)